pi-star-2025/pi_star/101_floors.md

 The air above is more like “the earth”

-The lungs create air shapes with carbon dioxide to emphasize these differences, like the color and light choices co2 makes when preferring earth over the moon
+The lungs create air shapes with carbon dioxide to emphasize these differences, like the color and light choices co2 makes when preferring the earth over the moon

 And the trick of the lungs is they have a way of tracking different levels of happiness based on how far the blue oxygen moves up the lungs

-If it’s higher

-Bc the lungs think your experience is very much “like earth”
+If it’s higher, bc the lungs think your experience is very much “like earth” -- full of colors, “birds chirping”, “clouds creamy”

-Full of colors

-“Birds chirping”

-“Clouds creamy”

 Then it quickly bounces patterns between the lungs to rush the blue oxygen up the tiers of the lung chambers